Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The practice has a long history of teaching and there are four GP trainees in the practice covering ST2, ST3, and F2.
 We also teach medical students, and we deliver a ‘Widening Access to Medicine Course’ on an annual basis for local sixth formers considering careers in medicine and healthcare.

-Clevedon Medical Centre is part of the Woodspring locality in North Somerset and we work collaboratively with other local practices in a number of ways, including sharing staff, joint service delivery and as part of an active research network.
+Clevedon Medical Centre is part of the Woodspring locality and Gordano Valley Primary Care Network in North Somerset and we work collaboratively with other local practices in a number of ways, including sharing staff, joint service delivery and as part of an active research network.

 The practice also provides inpatient care to North Somerset Community Hospital which is located opposite the practice.